azu/JetpackSDK/passwordgen/README.md

 This is the passwordgen add-on.
-It contains:

 It use some library.

 * Random String Generator

 @author Hideaki Tanabe <http://blog.kaihatsubu.com>